OggiDanailov/class_January_2018/week5/day2/day2.md

 in ex4. if we want to access @name in a new object instance we have to create a special method.
 ex.5
+in the JS example, we can create a new instance of the object and call it easily.
+We can change the age of the new instance without a problem.

+We can't really call in Ruby oggi.age - this will raise an error.
+We can get the age through creating a new method that returns this value
 This is a getter method; if we want to change it, however, we need a setter method.
 Lets look at example 6.
 ex.
 6